 Emotion was essential in the evolutionary ascent of Man in becoming a self-conscious being with the ability to reflect on the past.
 A space rocket breaks away at a specific velocity from the lower stages of its bulk which, having completed its function, is no longer necessary in the next phase of the journey.
-In a similar fashion, emotion should have been discarded to enable life and love to evolve in harmony with nature and the earth.
-Instead, emotion began to impose itself as a secondary veil of existence that became, in time, human nature and later still the world – the consequences of which we all now must live and take our chances.
+In a similar way, emotion should have been discarded to enable life and love to evolve in harmony with nature and the earth.
+Instead, emotion began to impose itself in time as human nature and the formation of the world, the consequences of which we all now must live.